 Umbrella then validates the information passed to Umbrella to ensure it is valid and can be added to a policy.
-If the information from FireEye is confirmed to formatted correctly (eg: not a file or a complex URL, or a highly popular domain) the domain address is added to the FireEye Destination List as part of a security setting that can be applied to any Umbrella policy.
-That policy is immediately applied to any requests being made from devices using policies with the FireEye Destination List.
+If the information from FireEye is confirmed to be formatted correctly (for example, it is not a file or a complex URL, or a highly popular domain) the domain address is added to the FireEye destination list as part of a security setting that can be applied to any Umbrella policy.
+That policy is immediately applied to any requests being made from devices using policies with the FireEye destination list.

 Important: While Umbrella tries its best to validate and allow domains which are known to be generally safe (for example, Google and Salesforce), to avoid unwanted interruptions, we suggest adding domains you never wish to have blocked to the Global Allow List or other destination lists as per your policy.

 - The home page for your organization.
 For example, mydomain.com